 N03: below 15ppm (as close to zero as possible)

 GH: 4-15 dGH

-Although the C.asellus is considered to be one of the most 'peaceful' pufferfish species by many in the trade, it is not suitable for the typical community aquarium, despite advice to the contrary on some areas of the internet.
+Although the Amazon puffer is considered to be one of the most 'peaceful' pufferfish species by many in the trade and hobby, it is not suitable for the typical community aquarium, despite advice to the contrary on some areas of the internet.

 Research into their natural diet has shown that the stomach content of wild-caught individuals include small amounts of fins and scales from other fish and anecdotes from keepers often include caveats of this species nipping the fins of some other fish if given the opportunity.